dynatrace-oss/barista/src/lib/table/README.md

 ## Imports

 You have to import the `DtTableModule` when you want to use the `dt-table`.
-If you want to use the `dt-expandable-cell` component, Angular's Animation Module is also required.
+If you want to use the `dt-expandable-cell` component, Angular's Angular's `BrowserAnimationsModule`  is also required for animations.
+For more details on this see *Step 2: Animations* in the Getting started Guide.

 ```typescript
 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';